gr0undzer0/xp/README.md

 xp
 ==

-XP - A todo.txt module designed to print a redable guide of your acomplishments.
+XP - A todo.txt module designed to print a readable guide of your acomplishments.

  Currently XP prints the tasks completed on each day starting (x) number of days ago.